cse110-fa21-group25/cse110-fa21-group25/admin/team.md

 **Pranav Janjam:** I'm a third year math-computer science major interested in full-stack software engineering.
 I am most familiar with Java, Python, C, C++, and HTML/CSS.
 In my free time, I enjoy playing and watching sports, as well as listening to music and going to concerts.

+**Ruby Marroquin:** I'm a transfer student from Los Angeles Harbour College.
+I'm a senior majoring in Computer Science and minoring in Cognitive Science.
+I am interested in Mobile Development and software engineering.
+The languages I am proficient in are JAVA, C/C++, Python/R, and HTML/CSS.
+I like to watch anime, play video games, and eat tacos.

 ---